Welcome to the Corrections Center of Northwest Ohio

 All applicants for Corrections Officer are required to participate in the initial testing process.
 When you arrive to take the test, you will be required to furnish copies of a High School Diploma or GED certificate, DD214 if applicable, and any secondary education transcripts.
-The test itself consists of an 83 question situational video exam, incident observation and report writing, reading and arithmetic.
-The initial testing takes approximately 3.5 hours.
-You must meet minimum required scores in all four test areas in order to be considered for employment.
+The test itself consists of an 83 question situational video exam, reading and counting.
+The initial testing takes approximately 2.5 hours.
+You must meet minimum required scores in all test areas in order to be considered for employment.

 What happens after I take the test?

 Once you have taken the test, your scores will be processed by the test designers and the results will be provided to CCNO.
 CCNO will notify you via mail of your test scores.
 From there, the selection process begins.